 - Nobody should go through this alone…

-This article aims to set out everything you need to know about alcohol rehab; the options available, what they entail and how effective they are.
+This article aims to set out everything you need to know about alcohol rehab; your options available, what they include and how effective they are.

 If you, or someone you love, are ready to find ways to overcome destructive behaviours caused by excessive drinking, you’re in the right place.

 And if you have questions, all you need to do is pick up the phone to us, night or day.
 We’ve got over 30 years experience with addiction.
 There’s nothing we haven’t heard before.
 We’ve helped many, many people through this.
 And we’ll do everything we can to help you.

 Drinking – even quite heavily – is so common that it’s often hard to tell when it’s become an issue.
 But alcohol addiction takes a serious toll on all aspects of your life: your health, relationships, career and finances.
 If you’re here because you’re experiencing any of the following problems, your concern is completely understandable – and it may be a good idea to look into getting treatment.

 How can you tell if you have a problem with drinking?
 Watch out for signs like this…

 Drinking more than you plan to or being unable to stop once you start

 Missing work due to hangovers

 Continuing to drink despite its negative outcomes in your life